Technical Decision Trees

 How can the technical decision trees be used?

-Prior to using the technical decision trees, users should familiarize themselves with all classification requirements of the HPR, the former or the amended as applicable.
+Prior to using the technical decision trees, users should familiarize themselves with all classification requirements of the HPR.
 These requirements include those of Part 2, which provides a general overview of procedures to be followed in the hazard classification process, types of data that must be considered and principles that are relevant to classification.

-Users are encouraged to consult the Health Canada Technical Guidance where additional guidance is needed.
-The Health Canada Technical Guidance provides a more exhaustive overview of considerations when conducting a classification evaluation than can be provided in the technical decision trees.
+Users are encouraged to consult the WHMIS Supplier Guidance where additional guidance is needed.
+The WHMIS Supplier Guidance provides a more exhaustive overview of considerations when conducting a classification evaluation than can be provided in the technical decision trees.

 Where to start - Gathering data as a prerequisite to apply any technical decision tree

 When classifying the health hazards of a hazardous product, users must gather all available data.
-For more information on types and sources of data, consult section 2.1 of the HPR and pages 64-66 of the Health Canada Technical Guidance for a product that is a substance or material and subsection 2.2(2) of the HPR and pages 69-70 of the Health Canada Technical Guidance for a product that is a mixture.
+For more information on types and sources of data, consult section 2.1 of the HPR and the discussion of that section in the WHMIS Supplier Guidance for a product that is a substance or material and subsection 2.2(2) of the HPR and the discussion of that subsection in the WHMIS Supplier Guidance for a product that is a mixture.

-How to select which set of technical decision trees to apply
+How to select which technical decision trees to apply

 Although the term ‘substance’ refers, in principle, to a single entity, users need to consider whether any impurities, stabilizing solvents or stabilizing additives are known to be present in the substance and that need to be considered for classification.
-For more information, consult subsection 2(6) of the HPR and pages 60-61 of the Health Canada Technical Guidance.
+For more information, consult subsection 2(6) of the HPR and the discussion of this subsection in the WHMIS Supplier Guidance.

 Important notices

-In case of discrepancy between the technical decision trees and the HPA and the HPR, former or amended as applicable, the official versions of the HPA and the HPR prevail.
+In case of discrepancy between the technical decision trees and the HPA and the HPR, the official versions of the HPA and the HPR prevail.

 The technical decision trees may be updated periodically to correct errors, to provide clarification or to address amendments to the HPR.
-Users who elect to use these technical decision trees are advised to regularly refer back to this page to ensure they are applying the latest versions of the trees, whether for the former or amended HPR.
+Users who elect to use these technical decision trees are advised to regularly refer back to this page to ensure they are applying the latest versions of the trees.